Who are we ?

 2. decentralization of care

-to reduce the burden of complications from diabetes
+to reduce the burden of diabetes-related complications

 4. REDUCTION OF CARE COSTS